pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_template.html.markdown

 }
 ```

-With this setup Terraform generates a unique name for your Instance
+With this setup, this provider generates a unique name for your Instance
 Template and can then update the Instance Group manager without conflict before
 destroying the previous Instance Template.